DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 Parameters
 ~~~~~~~~~~

-**Basename and Index.**
+**Basename.**
 vhost cuse uses a Linux* character device to communicate with QEMU.
-The basename and the index are used to generate the character devices name.
+The basename is used to generate the character devices name.

-    /dev/<basename>-<index>

-The index parameter is provided for a situation where multiple instances of the virtual switch is required.
+    /dev/<basename>

-For compatibility with the QEMU wrapper script, a base name of "usvhost" and an index of "1" should be used:
+For compatibility with the QEMU wrapper script, a base name of "usvhost" should be used:

 .. code-block:: console

-    user@target:~$ ./build/app/vhost-switch -c f -n 4 --huge-dir / mnt/huge -- -p 0x1 --dev-basename usvhost --dev-index 1
+    user@target:~$ ./build/app/vhost-switch -c f -n 4 --huge-dir / mnt/huge -- -p 0x1 --dev-basename usvhost

 **vm2vm.**
 The vm2vm parameter disable/set mode of packet switching between guests in the host.